- Aging & Longevity

 By doing this you’ll be able to lose weight much easier, you’ll cleanse your body of toxins and impurities, and you’ll experience gradual healing of every part of your body.
 On top of this your digestion will improve, you’ll have improved mental clarity, and you’ll reduce your risk of developing heart disease, diabetes, cancer and many other degenerative diseases.

-Just consume water only from after dinner one day until dinner the next day at least once per week.
-You can read more about the benefits of intermittent fasting here.
+Just consume water only from after dinner one day until dinner the next day (or lunch till lunch) at least once per week.

 6. Reduce Exposure to Environmental Toxins